 The kids were elated and they did a bang-up job on the cans.
 One day the oldster greeted them with a sad smile.
-"Inflation's putting a big in my income," he said."
+"Inflation's putting a big in my income." he said."
 I'm afraid I'll be able to pay you only 50 cents."

-The noisemakers were VETV displeased but they acceped his continued their offer and afternoon ruckus.
-A week later the man approached them again.
-"I haven't "Look," he said, recived my Social Security check. so I can't give you any more than Will that be all.
-25 cents. right?"
+The noisemakers were very displeased but they acceped his offer continued their and A week later afternoon ruckue. the man approached them again.
+"I haven't "Look," he said, recived my Social Security check, so I can't give you any more than pe 25 cents.
+Will that all right?"